khaledmasry0/iti/Angular/README.md

-ng g d directive_name               to generate a directive ng g p pipe_name                    to generate a pipe ng g s service_name                 to generate a service
+ng g d directive_name               to generate a directive ng g p pipe_name                    to generate a pipe ng g s service_name                 to generate a service ng g g service_name                 to generate a guard
 ```

 ### folders & files